MrFuguDataScience/SendDataFrom-R-Python-to-SQL-PSQL-Mongo/README.md

 `Psycopg_Join.ipynb`: Inner Join, date-time queries and hurdles with joins

+`Python_Psql_injection.ipynb`: describe how to improve query formatting to avoid sql injection attacks and some considerations when using psql with python

 **`--------R-studio related-----------`**

 `HOWTO Generate Fake Data with R and sending to MYSQL.ipynb`: Using Python faker, to create a fake dataset